 spent on this course so make sure to stay organized and not fall behind in class.

 Things become even more difficult with Calculus II.
-If you did bad in Calculus I, prepare yourself for the worst in Calculus II.
-If you did good in Calculus I, still expect the content to be extremely tedious and difficult.
+If you did poorly in Calculus I, prepare yourself for the worst in Calculus II.
+If you did well in Calculus I, still expect the content to be extremely tedious and difficult.
 Once again, practice, practice, practice.
 You’ll be diving into new concepts such as power series, directional derivatives, and eulers method for differential equations.
 Make sure to show up to all classes and solve problems using the specific technique taught by the professor.
 Your answer may be correct but there’s a possibility you will lose marks for not following their method.

 We will admit this is one of the easier courses for the semester but that does not mean you should take it lightly.
 Logic functions may seem simple at first but things will become more complex as you start building sequential circuits.
 Expect to be stuck waiting in lab tutorials for an extended period of time.
 The TAs will be scarce and even if you have completed your objectives, you will spend the majority of time waiting for the TAs to come over to verify your results.
 A solution to this situation would be to complete the labs prior to the lab on one of the SITE computers and show the TAs when the lab starts.
 Very little theory is required in this course, just finish all questions and assignments assigned and you should be able to pass with a decent grade.
 The solutions manual will be very handy to have in the course as well.Discrete Mathematics for Computing